 The Graduate Research Fellowship Program at the Research and Evaluation Center includes two research fellowships in applied justice.
 Both fellowships are designed to promote graduate student involvement in research and evaluation support for affiliated justice agencies in New York City.

-Pinkerton Graduate Research Fellows and Lewis Rudin Fellows in Applied Justice Research work in teams to consult with nonprofit community-based organizations in the New York City youth justice sector.
-Research Fellows receive guidance and training in applied evaluation skills from John Jay faculty and staff and then apply these skills in building the analytic capacities of the affiliated agencies.
+Pinkerton Graduate Research Fellows and Lewis Rudin Fellows in Applied Justice Research work in teams as the Evidence Generation initiative.
+The initiative consults with nonprofit community-based organizations in the New York City justice sector to support their efforts to generate high-quality evaluation outcomes and to produce evidence of their effectiveness.
+Research Fellows provide agencies with guidance and training in applied evaluation skills and they apply these skills in building the analytic capacities of affiliated agencies.

 Graduate Fellows participate in workshops and meetings with the agency affiliates and assist in the formation of each agency’s evaluation strategy.
-The purpose of the Fellowship program is not to perform external evaluations of the agencies, but to help them grow the skill set necessary to develop their own evidence base.
+The purpose of the Evidence Generation initiative is not to perform external evaluations of the agencies, but to help them grow the skill set necessary to develop their own evidence base.

 Pinkerton Graduate Research Fellowships

 The Pinkerton Graduate Research Fellowships are a component of the Pinkerton Fellowship Initiative at John Jay College, a collaboration between The Pinkerton Foundation, the Prisoner Reentry Institute (PRI) and Research and Evaluation (R&E) Center.
 Pinkerton Fellows contribute to the development of the youth justice community in New York City by supporting the research capacity of participating nonprofit community-based organizations.
 The Fellowships begin in June and continue through May of the following year.